What is Solar Electricity?

 It is the generation of electricity from the power of the sun, via photovoltaic (pv) cells.
 It is different from solar water heating, where water passes through panels to be heated directly, and no electricity is generated.

-Photovoltaic cells are made from silicon; when particles of sunlight (photons) fall on the cells, they dislodge the outer electrons of their atoms, and push them along to the next atom; a chain of moving electrons is produced, and if a wire is attached to the panels, these electrons can be
+Photovoltaic cells are made from silicon; when particles of sunlight (photons) fall on the cells, they dislodge the outer electrons of their atoms, and push them along to the next atom; a chain of moving electrons is produced, and if a wire is attached to the panels, these electrons can be pushed down it to supply a useable electric current.
+This current is measured in amps, and to give some idea of the scale involved, one amp of current involves the movement of 6 million million million electrons per second.

 The electricity produced this way (and also from batteries) flows in one direction only, and so is called direct current, whereas electricity from the grids is alternating current, as the flow of electrons changes direction 50 times per second.
 Direct current can be stored in batteries to power 12 volt appliances.
 However, these are more expensive and less readily available than ordinary domestic 240 volt appliances, so batteries and an inverter can be used to convert the 12 volt direct current to 240 volt alternating current, or the panels can be connected to the grid, with a meter to see how much electricity is put into the grid and how much taken from it.
 A grid-support system is one which charges batteries, and re-directs any surplus into the grid if the batteries are full.